Twijn/cc-misc/log.md

 ### `module.registerCommands(commands)`

-Register log level commands with a cmd command table This adds "loglevel", "log-level", and "ll" as aliases for setting/viewing log level
+Register log level commands with a cmd command table This adds "loglevel" command with aliases "log-level" and "ll"

 **Parameters:**